django-otp/django-otp/docs/source/auth.rst

 outside of the admin interface.
 All plugins are expected to include admin integration, which should be sufficient for many sites.
 Some sites may want to provide users a self-service API to manage devices, but this will be very site-specific.
-For example, one site may be catering to technical users and allow them control over secret keys; another might be designed for novice users and offer as few choices as possible.

-Managing a user's devices is just a matter of managing :class:`~django_otp.models.Device`-derived model objects.
+Fortunately, managing a user's devices is just a matter of managing :class:`~django_otp.models.Device`-derived model objects, so it will be easy to implement.